Amine oxide: Metabolites

 Amine oxides are common metabolites of medication and psychoactive drugs.
-Examples include nicotine, Zolmitriptan, and morphine.
+Examples include nicotine, zolmitriptan, and morphine.

 Amine oxides of anti-cancer drugs have been developed as prodrugs that are metabolized in the oxygen-deficient cancer tissue to the active drug.

 Human safety

-Amine oxides (AO) are not known to be carcinogens, dermal sensitizers, or reproductive toxicants.
+Amine oxides are not known to be carcinogens, dermal sensitizers, or reproductive toxicants.
 They are readily metabolized and excreted if ingested.
-Chronic ingestion by rabbits found lower body weight, diarrhea, and lenticular opacities at a lowest observed adverse effect levels (LOAEL) in the range of 87–150 mg AO/kw bw/day.
+Chronic ingestion by rabbits found lower body weight, diarrhea, and lenticular opacities at lowest observed adverse effect levels (LOAEL) in the range of 87–150 mg AO/kg bw/day.
 Tests of human skin exposure have found that after 8 hours less than 1% is absorbed into the body.
 Eye irritation due to amine oxides and other surfactants is moderate and temporary with no lasting effects.

 Environmental safety

 Amine oxides with an average chain length of 12.6 have been measured to be water-soluble at ~410 g/L. They are considered to have low bioaccumulation potential in aquatic species based on log K_{ow} data from chain lengths less than C14 (bioconcentration factor < 87%).
-Levels of AO in untreated influent were found to be 2.3–27.8 ug/L, while in effluent they were found to be 0.4–2.91 ug/L. The highest effluent concentrations were found in oxidation ditch and trickling filter treatment plants.
+Levels of amine oxides in untreated influent were found to be 2.3–27.8 μg/L, while in effluent they were found to be 0.4–2.91 μg/L. The highest effluent concentrations were found in oxidation ditch and trickling filter treatment plants.
 On average, over 96% removal has been found with secondary activated sludge treatment.
-Acute toxicity in fish, as indicated by 96h LC50 tests, is in the range of 1,000–3,000 ug/L for carbon chain lengths less than C14.
-LC50 values for chain lengths greater than C14 range from 600 to 1400 ug/L. Chronic toxicity data for fish is 420 ug/L. When normalized to C12.9, the NOEC is 310 ug/L for growth and hatchability.
+Acute toxicity in fish, as indicated by 96 h LC_{50} tests, is in the range of 1,000–3,000 μg/L for carbon chain lengths less than C14.
+LC50 values for chain lengths greater than C14 range from 600 to 1400 μg/L. Chronic toxicity data for fish is 420 μg/L. When normalized to C12.9, the NOEC is 310 μg/L for growth and hatchability.